makrai/notes/luo21-anisotrop-transformer.md

 * whitening operation outperforms “clipping” on most tasks
   * two learnable parameters of whitening the mean vector μ and the trafo mx W
-  * “clipping” assumes that the mean values of all non-outlier neurons are zero and the transformation matrix is the identity matrix I .
-This leads to a
+  * “clipping” assumes that the mean values of all non-outlier neurons are zero and the transformation matrix is the identity matrix I
 * the outlier dimension observed
   * for BERT is tied directly to the [CLS] token, always at the first position
   * RoBERTa (which also employs [CLS]) retains outliers originating from